-A water main break in the Philadelphia area recently spilled sewage at a rate of 5,000 gallons per minute near a national park.
+A sewer main break in the Philadelphia area recently spilled sewage at a rate of 5,000 gallons per minute near a national park.

 "For several hours [on March 18], raw sewage gushed from the ruptured pipe into Valley Creek," the Philadelphia Inquirer reported.
 The major spill leaked more than 5,000,000 gallons of raw sewage into a nearby creek, ABC 6 reported.